 All RO systems that we have reviewed use the same standard test for documenting their gallons per day (GPD) output figures.
 These tests are based on the water coming in at 77 degrees Fahrenheit (25 Celsius) and with a water pressure of 60 psi.

 The truth is that in real life installations, very few places have these ideal conditions.
 This means that quite often the output from a RO system is less (in some cases considerably less) than suggested in the datasheet.
-It is quite complicated to calculate the exact figures that you can expect to get from any system since lower pressure, lower temperature, and high TDS levels also lead to a reduction in output.
+It is quite complicated to calculate the exact figures that you can expect to get from any system since lower pressure, lower temperature, and high TDS levels also lead to a reduction in flow rate and overall output.

 Waste Water

 One of the common complaints about RO systems is that they waste a great deal of water when flushing the RO membrane.
+Reverse osmosis systems produce wastewater during the filtration process, which can vary by model.

 With undersink RO systems, the range is 0.5-4 gallons of water being wasted to produce a gallon of purified water.
-The amount of water used is highly dependent on the pressure of the inflowing water – higher pressure means less water is needed to flush the reverse osmosis filters.
+The amount of water used is highly dependent on the pressure of the inflowing water โ€“ higher pressure means less water is needed to flush the reverse osmosis filters.

 The average across the systems we reviewed is about 2 gallons wasted per 1 gallon filtered.
 A permeate pump reduces the water waste to 1 gallon for every gallon of filtered reverse osmosis water produced and a powered pump can lower waste water to 0.5 gallons.
+The waste water ratio directly impacts overall water consumption, so choosing a more efficient RO system can significantly reduce your household’s waste water compared to less efficient models.

 If waste water is a concern, make sure to look for a system with a lower waste to filtered water ratio.
-If you want to reclaim the “wasted” water, the waste pipe from the system can be fed into the normal cold faucet or even diverted for watering the garden.
+If you want to reclaim the โ€œwastedโ€ water, the waste pipe from the system can be fed into the normal cold faucet or even diverted for watering the garden.

 pH / Acidic / Alkaline